CRIIPI11/rn-watch-connect/README.md

 # ⌚️📱 rn-watch-connect

-A React Native module that enables seamless communication between an iOS app and its paired Apple Watch using WatchConnectivity.
-It provides an easy-to-use interface for sending messages, transferring files, syncing data, and monitoring connection status between the iPhone and Apple Watch.
+A React Native module that enables smooth and reliable communication between an iOS app and its paired Apple Watch using Apple’s [WatchConnectivity](https://developer.apple.com/documentation/watchconnectivity) framework.
+This library offers an easy-to-use interface for sending messages, transferring files, syncing data, and monitoring the connection status between the iPhone and Apple Watch — all from a React Native app.

+> ⚠️ **Note:** This module does **NOT** provide a way to build Apple Watch apps.
+A separate Watch app must still be developed using Swift or SwiftUI.
+This package is intended as a modern, actively maintained alternative to the previously available (but now outdated) React Native watch connectivity module.

+🙌 Contributions are welcome!
+If you'd like to improve the module or add new features, feel free to open an issue or submit a pull request.

 ## 🚀 Installation